 This project offered a host of unique challenges and environmental issues, including treatment of an abandoned mercury mine and former quarry, significant traffic effects from the addition of 2,200 houses, and analysis of infrastructure capacity to accommodate the new residents and industrial uses.
-Jodi and Michael avoided redundant analysis by using data and evaluation from the Communications Hill Specific Plan, which is encouraged under State environmental law and ultimately allows for a more streamlined review process.
+Michael avoided redundant analysis by using data and evaluation from the Communications Hill Specific Plan, which is encouraged under State environmental law and ultimately allows for a more streamlined review process.

 Extensive coordination with the City of San José, Caltrans, Santa Clara Valley Transportation Authority, and Pacific Gas & Electric Company was necessary in order to ensure that the local infrastructure could support the development.
 In addition to completing the analysis, Jodi and Michael helped facilitate a dialogue between these agencies and identified feasible strategies and policies to mitigate the project’s effects on the environment.

 Images courtesy of: KTGY Architects and KB Home